It is important to learn the scholarly practice of citing other people’s research, and referencing the material you have used.

 There are some published guides to help you with referencing using the Warwick Harvard Style.

-Quick Guide to Harvard Referencing (Library) (PDF)
+Quick Guide to APA Referencing (Library) (PDF)

 Referencing software allows you to manage references, insert citations and create a bibliography, in your referencing style.
 It can be useful for students writing dissertations and theses, as a way of storing references as you find them.
 However, it does not guarantee to produce a full accurate bibliography or reference list, so you need to build in time to check what it is creating!